BLCM/BLCMods/Pre Sequel Mods/Astor/Quest Change/Less Tedious Quest/ReadMe.md

 ### Credits & Thanks:

-Without the great [Dave'S BL2 Skin Modding Guide](https://cdn.rawgit.com/BLCM/BLCMods/bb1933f7/Borderlands%202%20mods/Dave/DAVE%27S%20BL2%20SKIN%20MODDING%20GUIDE.pdf) ...
-I won't be able to make any skin, so thanks for your great work, @DaveRabbit
+Inspired by [Quest Fix](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/FromDarkHell/Quest%20Changes/QuestFix.txt) created for BL2 by [FromDarkHell](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/FromDarkHell).
+I just adapted his idea to the few timed optional mission from TPS.
+All the credits go to him for the idea.

 ### Note:

-Any critique would be appreciated as I am still beginner to make weapon skin... and by the way, please leave constructive criticism if you make a video.
+Any critique would be appreciated as I am still beginner to make Mods... and by the way, please leave constructive criticism if you make a video.
 Enjoy!

 ### Disclaimer